Designing HCP Behaviors

 What is behavioral design?
 It’s the intersection of two academic fields: behavioral science and impact evaluation.
-Behavioral science encompasses a wide swath of research over various fields including psychology, marketing, neuroscience, and behavioral economics.
+Behavioral science encompasses a wide swath of research in various fields including psychology, marketing, neuroscience, and behavioral economics.
 These sciences explore human cognitive processes and how different conditions affect human behavior.
-From behavioral science we’ve learned about implicit bias, that most people choose instant payouts over greater rewards over the long term, and that given too many choices many people will choose nothing, among other novel, counterintuitive insights.
+From behavioral science, we’ve learned about implicit bias, that most people choose instant payouts over greater rewards over the long term, and that given too many choices many people will choose nothing, among another novel, counterintuitive insights.

 Impact evaluation measures both the intentional and unintentional changes that can be attributed to a certain intervention, such as a program, project, or policy.
 Unlike outcome monitoring—which measures whether intended targets have been achieved—impact evaluation uses counterfactual analysis to compare what happened to what might have happened in the absence of an intervention.
 Counterfactual analysis enables observers to assign cause and effect between interventions and outcomes.

 Behavioral design then is a measurable method for designing spaces and objects to influence behaviors.
 Let’s take Disney World for example.
 If you’ve ever been there, you’ve probably noticed how clean it is.
 Not only does Disney World have a massive crew to keep the parks magical, but there are also trash cans every 30 feet all throughout the parks.
 Years ago, Walt Disney determined that 30 feet was the most the average person would walk before throwing their trash on the ground—and he was right.
 Another great example is Facebook.
 Behavioral design informs nearly everything they do—from the infinite scroll to the like button, to the calculated mixture of advertisements, news stories, and peer content—and it’s all designed to keep users engaged and using Facebook.